There are few things in today’s world that get more heated discussions over a dinner table than politics, religion and food choices.

 Going vegetarian/vegan is no guarantee for health – many people I meet are vegans but their health leaves much to be desired.
 Very simply: there is often too much processed food, plenty too much sugar and high-starch carbohydrates from food like pasta, white bread, power bars and sugary morning cereals.

-But most importantly, clean up and fix your gut first (you can start by doing the Elimination Diet by nailing all the food that is ) as this will ensure that your digestive tract has full absorption capability.
+But most importantly, clean up and fix your gut first (you can start by doing Cooking for Balance by nailing all the food that is ) as this will ensure that your digestive tract has full absorption capability.

 Be well, eat clean and heal.

 P.S.
 If you have any questions or comments about this article, please post them on our Facebook page.
 Cheers.